Martha-NYagikuyu/Moringa-ip-Delani-Studio/README.md

 ## Description

-The purpose of my delani studio project is to indicates the services being offered to pitch a product.
+The purpose of my delani studio project is to indicates the services being offered to pitch a product vision.
 The site contains

-six sections; about my project,the title,services,what we do,portfolioand the filling form.
+six sections; about my project,the title,services,what we do,portfolio and the filling form.

 ## Setup requirements
 <ol>